RodriguezAndres/RodriguezAndres.github.io/_posts/2016-03-30-starting-blog.markdown

 {:toc}

 ## Installation
-Make sure you install the latest version of ruby that is compatible with your OS.
+Make sure the latest version of ruby that is compatible with your OS is installed.
 I run this on Ubuntu 14.04

 ~~~ bash